daniel-wrench/reynolds_scales_project/README.md

 - `data/processed/wind_dataset.csv`
 - `data/processed/wind_summary_stats.csv`

-## To-do

-3. Run for 12, 8 and 4h intervals

-4. Later:
-    - Fix workloads in parallel pipeline (each core take list of files as we do now, but then just do all the computations on one file at a time, saving with same name as raw file, and move onto the next)
-    - Save raw and analytical values at native cadence (currently do this with just the raw vars)
-    - Talk to Brendan about Raapoi error messages
-    - Add gyrofrequencies
-    - Add abs(cross-helicity)
-    - Add omni vars to table
-    - Fix pressure
-    - Add Elasser decay rates: $(z^{\pm})^3/\lambda_C^\text{fit}$

-5. Check how well new values match up against existing ones and literature, talk about with Tulasi (time scales, slopes and electron stats should all be the same, rest will be slightly different)
-- NB: Final dataset in this directory does not use ne in place of ni
-- https://pubs.aip.org/aip/pop/article/13/5/056505/1032771/Eddy-viscosity-and-flow-properties-of-the-solar : Table III for OMNI medians
-- https://iopscience.iop.org/article/10.3847/1538-4365/ab64e6: Fig. 4 for PSP cos(theta), cross-helicity, residual energy
-- https://iopscience.iop.org/article/10.1088/0004-637X/741/2/75/meta for ACE cos(theta) and cross-helicity
-- Alfven mach number $\approx$ order 10, plasma beta $\approx$ 1
-6. Merge and perform checks in demo notebook with data from 1996, 2009, and 2021, compare with database
-7. Clean, subset, and calculate new stats and plot new figures
-8. Check no. of points reported; make clear subset contains ... points

 ## Tracking dataset updates
 - No longer using OMNI: deriving all variables from Wind data (but keeping them in temporarily for testing)